-The strategy seeks to provide investors with attractive riskadjusted returns from infrastructure securities.
-It does this by investing in a portfolio of listed infrastructure companies that meet our strict definition of infrastructure at discounts to their assessed intrinsic value.
+The strategy seeks to provide investors with attractive risk-adjusted returns from infrastructure securities.
+It does this by investing in a portfolio of listed infrastructure companies that meet our strict definition of infrastructure.
 We believe that infrastructure assets, with requisite earnings reliability and a linkage of earnings to inflation, offer attractive, long-term investment propositions.
 Furthermore, we believe the resilient nature of earnings and the structural linkage of those earnings to inflation means that investment returns typically generated by infrastructure stocks are different from standard asset classes and offer investors diversification when included in an investment portfolio.
 In the current uncertain economic and investment climate, the historically reliable financial performance of infrastructure investments makes them attractive, and an investment in listed infrastructure has the potential to reward patient investors with a long-term time frame.